bharathdevarinti/M1_Customer_Application/1_Requirements/README.md

 ## Research :-

 Customer Billing System Project is a simple console application designed to demonstrate the practical use of C programming language and its features as wells as to generate an application which can be used in any departmental store, shops, cafes etc. for billing to the customer.
+Billing system is the process by which a business bills and invoices customers.
+Billing systems often include payment software that automates the process of collecting payments, sending out recurring invoices, expense tracking, and invoice tracking.

 ## Requirements :-
 # High Level Requirements